mertgulerx/frontier_exploration_ros2/README.md

 ## TurtleBot3 Waffle Pi Example

-The following example is a clean TurtleBot3 Waffle Pi exploration profile derived from a real Nav2 integration, with unrelated application-specific launch details removed.
+The following example is a clean TurtleBot3 Waffle Pi exploration profile derived from a real Nav2 integration.

 ### Example Parameter File